 - Place the bulb in its appropriate container, or even better, offer it to the person in charge of the reusing facility.
 When it’s in its right place, your utilized CFL bulb will be reused safely.

 - If your CFL light bulb breaks for reasons unknown, it is vital to clean it by clearing and not by vacuuming.
 In some cases the bulb breaks and gets stuck in the socket.
-To tackle this problem we have an in-depth article on how to get broken bulb out of socket.

 - You can also go through elastic gloves to pick the glass shards safely.
 It is vital to utilize a pair of gloves when handling the fragments because direct contact with mercury could cause you some genuine difficulty.